Short on time and can’t read it all now?

 Get started now with free tutorials, templates and downloads delivered to your inbox.
 I’ll also send you a PDF of this guide so you can read it anywhere.

-I’m ready to get ahead with Illustrator
+I’m ready to get ahead with Adobe Illustrator for fashion design

 You’ll learn the easiest and quickest ways to sketch flats – and you’ll wonder why no one ever showed you them before.